Cornell Chicken Barbecue

 - If chicken is cut up into breasts, thighs, wings, and legs, start off by grilling the breasts and thighs as they will take longer than the smaller pieces.

-Avoid closing lid on grill if possible to avoid smokey flavor.
+Avoid closing the lid on the grill if possible to avoid a smokey flavor.
 If you have to close lid, be sure to open the vents on the lid. - You can make this on a gas grill as well.
 Preheat grill to medium-high setting and tend to chicken as outlined above.

 - Nothing goes better with this barbecue recipe than a green salad and baked beans!